DevonWieczorek/DevScript/README.md

 - Google Chrome
 - Firefox

+Known Limitations:
+- Function chaining is not supported, therefore 'this' in certain contexts may not work

+TODO:
+- Fix countup/down functions so that if no options are passed, callbacks will still work

 DevScript can be considered an extension of the jQuery library, using it's own syntax. jQuery is automatically installed on runtime so you'll never have to worry about forgetting to include it again.
 Users can manually install their preferred version of jQuery at anytime by calling $D.getjQuery('#.#.#', true);